ibm-cloud-docs/openwhisk/functions-cli.md

 ### `ibmcloud fn rule list`
 {: #cli_rule_list}

-List all of the rules that you created or a specific number of rules.
+List all the rules that you created or a specific number of rules.
 {: shortdec}

 ```sh